styxlab/gatsby-theme-try-ghost/packages/gatsby-plugin-ghost-images/README.md

 ## Image nodes

-Where can you find the downloaded images?
 For each image, this plugin creates a new file node and puts the image data into the cache.
 For convenience all images are also attached to the original node.
-Here we have adapted a naming convention, so the reference names are automatically generated.
+We adopt a naming convention, so the reference names are automatically generated.
 First the image tag name is extended with `_sharp`, next it is transformed into camel Case.
 For example:

 ```
 feature_image -> feature_image_sharp -> featureImageSharp